Greek government could agree to extending bailout: spokesman

-ATHENS (Reuters) - Greece could agree to extending the country’s current bailout program if its creditors adequately address the country’s funding needs, government spokesman Gabriel Sakellaridis said on Tuesday.
+ATHENS, June 23 (Reuters) - Greece could agree to extending the country’s current bailout programme if its creditors adequately address the country’s funding needs, government spokesman Gabriel Sakellaridis said on Tuesday.

-The government would agree if the creditors extend “the current program to have elements that solve the funding problem as well,” he told Mega TV.
+The government would agree if the creditors extend “the current programme to have elements that solve the funding problem as well,” he told Mega TV.

 Greece took a step back from the abyss on Monday with the presentation of new budget proposals that euro zone members welcomed as a basis for a possible agreement in the coming days to unlock frozen aid and avert a looming default.